jblsmith/matching-salami/readme.md

 The above code will:
 - create a fingerprint database that indexes one song (your local file Madonna\_-\_Like\_A\_Prayer.mp3)
 - search YouTube with the query 'Madonna \'Like A Prayer\''
-- download and check up to 10 matches before aborting
+- check up to 10 matches before aborting
 - list the candidate videos and describe the matches in ./match_info/Madonna\_-\_Like\_A\_Prayer.csv